 Stitches or Sutures: Wound Closure Today and in History

 From ancient to modern times, healers have joined the separated edges of wounds together by sewing.
-It’s a good technique to close spaces, reduce infection, speed healing and minimize scarring.
-Stitches are still the most common method of repairing large and gaping wounds today, but newer techniques are being used as well.
-These methods include sealing injured areas with medical tape, adhesive and staples.
+It’s a good technique to close spaces, reduce infection, speed healing, and minimize scarring.
+Stitches are still a common method of repairing large and gaping wounds today, but newer techniques are being used as well.
+These include sealing injured areas with medical tape, adhesive, and staples.
 The use of lasers to close wounds may be common in the near future.

 Early Needles and Threads

 The oldest known eyed sewing needle is about 25,000 years old and was discovered in France.
 It’s made of bone.
 Even older implements that may have been sewing needles have been found.
 The earliest threads were probably plant fibers like cotton, flax, and hemp, or animal fibers such as hair, muscle strips, tendons, nerves, arteries, strips of gut, and silk.